TrialAndErrorOrg/parsers/libs/reoff/reoff-unified-latex/README.md

 ### `default()`

-Plugin to bridge or mutate to relatex
+Plugin to bridge or mutate to unified-latex

 If a destination is given, runs the destination with the new jast tree (bridge-mode).
 Without destination, returns the jast tree: further plugins run on that tree (mutate-mode).

+This is done so that you can use this plugin as either the plugin before the stringify plugin, or the plugin before another mutate plugin

 #### Signature